influxdata/docs.influxdata.com-ARCHIVE/content/flux/v0.7/functions/percentile.md

     weight: 1
 ---

-The `percentile()` function is both an aggregate and selector function depending on the [`method`](#method) used.

-When using the `estimate_tdigest` or `exact_mean` methods, it outputs non-null records with values that fall within the specified percentile.

-When using the `exact_selector` method, it outputs the non-null record with the value that represents the specified percentile.
+The `percentile()` function returns records from an input table with `_value`s that fall within a specified percentile or it returns the record with the `_value` that represents the specified percentile.
+Which it returns depends on the [method](#method) used.

 _**Function type:** Aggregate or Selector_
 _**Output data type:** Float or Object_